Disability Living Allowance (DLA)

 What is a Personal Independence Payment?

 It's a tax-free payment to you from the government, to help you look after yourself.
-A Personal Independence Payment is made up of two parts – a 'care component' and a 'mobility component'.
+A Personal Independence Payment is made up of two parts – a 'daily living part' and a 'mobility part'.
+It's available to people aged between 16 and the State Pension Age.

 How much will I get?

 This benefit is also tax free.
-It's for people over 65 who need someone to look after them because of their disability.
+It's for people who have reached the State Pension Age who need someone to look after them because of their disability.
 It's at two rates – higher and lower:

 You can find out which Attendance Allowance rate you may qualify for, on the government's Attendance Allowance web pages.